theo-moralescrassier/theo-moralescrassier/README.md

 ## Hi there 👋
-I'm currently a Bachelor student at [EPFL](https://www.epfl.ch/fr/) in Switzerland, in the Chemistry and Chemical Engineering section.
+I'm currently a Bachelor student at [EPFL](https://www.epfl.ch/fr/) in Switzerland 🇨🇭, in the Chemistry and Chemical Engineering section.
 - 📫 How to reach me: theo.moralescrassier@epfl.ch
 <!--
 **theo-moralescrassier/theo-moralescrassier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.